top of page

 Marta Iglesias

-INTREPiD Postdoctoral fellow
+Postdoctoral fellow

 In 2016, I obtained my PhD studying Wnt pathway in A-P axis re-establishment during planarian regeneration (University of Barcelona).
 Then I studied how starvation and mTOR signalling regulates planarian adult stem cells in the Leibniz Institute on Aging (Germany).
 After this I moved to the Sars Institute (Norway), investigating neural progenitor diversity in Nematostella vectensis.
-I joined the lab in 2019 to study the developmental dynamics of cnidarian cell type programs.
+I joined the lab in 2019 to study developmental dynamics of cnidarian cell type programs.

 xavier-grau-bovc3a9-hr_sq_centrat_edited